nullsync/toska_store/docs/codebase-assessment.md

 # Codebase Assessment

-This document provides an analysis of the Toska Store codebase, identifying architectural patterns, strengths, and areas for improvement.
+This document provides an analysis of the ToskaStore codebase, identifying architectural patterns, strengths, and areas for improvement.

 ## Overview

-Toska Store is a disk-backed key-value store written in Elixir with an HTTP/JSON REST API and CLI interface.
+ToskaStore is a disk-backed key-value store written in Elixir with an HTTP/JSON REST API and CLI interface.
 It uses ETS for in-memory storage with AOF (Append-Only File) and snapshots for persistence.

 **Version**: 0.8.0
 **Type**: Umbrella Elixir project